jaakka/PythonCanbusHandler/README.md

 Usage
 Here's a simple example of how to use the CanBusHandler library:

-from CanBusHandler import Handler, Channel
+from CanbusHandler import Handler, Channel

 # Initialize CAN bus on channel B
 bus = Handler(Channel.CanB)